volvet/h264extractor/README.md

 # h264extractor
-wireshark plugin to extract h264 stream from rtp packets
+wireshark plugin to extract h264 stream from rtp packets, support Single NAL Unit Mode(RTP Packetizatio Mode 0),  FU-A and STAP-A

 # How to use h264extractor
 * Copy rtp_h264_extractor.lua to the directory where wireshark was installed